asu-cis-capstone/sogetiskills/Documents/skills meeting minutes 092214.md

 5. We discussed open source.
 There was no real desire or opinion re this topic

 6. We talked about next meeting / status to James, etc.  We decided to meet as needed.
-        Johnm will info short status to James on Thursdays.
+        johnm will info short status to James on Thursdays.

-        Action item – johnm status to James on Thursdays
+        Action item – johnm will send status to James on Thursdays

 Meeting over @ 7:20pm